45258E9F/CIntFix/README.md

 Introduction
 -------------
 CIntFix is a tool to automatically fix C integer errors (including overflow, underflow, sign conversion and lossy truncation) by elevating precision of bounded program integers.
 Since the nature of integer errors is the inconsistency of fixed-length bit-vector logic and mathematical integer logic, our tool can solve most of common errors, with acceptable loss of runtime efficiency.
-CIntFix depends Eclipse CDT (https://eclipse.org/cdt/) to parse C source code and GMP library (https://gmplib.org) to support multi-precision integer arithmetic.
+CIntFix depends Eclipse CDT (https://eclipse.org/cdt/) to parse C source code and Flint number theory library (http://www.flintlib.org) to support multi-precision integer arithmetic.

 Requirements
 --------------